akeneo/pim-docs/install_pim/docker/installation_docker.rst

 .. note::

-   All "docker-compose" commands are to be ran from the folder containing the compose file.
+   All "docker-compose" commands are to be run from the folder containing the compose file.

 .. warning::

-   To run the Elasticsearch container, you will probably need to `increase the MAX_MAP_COUNT Linux kernel setting <https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode>`_.
+   To run the Elasticsearch container, you might need to `increase the MAX_MAP_COUNT Linux kernel setting <https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode>`_.
-   Proceed as follow (first command will affect your current session, second one every boot of your machine):
+   Proceed as follows (first command will affect your current session, second one every boot of your machine):

    .. code-block:: bash